 However, these sites may not have up to date information but do provide a sense of privacy by eliminating the need to communicate with government agencies.
 They also perform an all-encompassing nationwide search.

-Interested parties seeking probation information may contact the New York City Department of Probation & the U.S. Probation Office for the Eastern District of New York.
-Probation is a form of a sentence that is ordered by either a criminal or family court imposed on an offender where they are released from jail into the community under supervision.17
+Probation is a form of sentence that is ordered by either a criminal or family court imposed on an offender where they are released from jail into the community under supervision.17

 Probation information is not considered public record and is governed by the New York State law and Office of Probation & Correctional Alternatives mandates.
 As such, probation information from government agencies is limited in scope.18 Conversely, these agencies are always able to receive information about probationers from the public.